-One of the best features of snorkeling in Nassau Paradise Island is that we have some of the clearest and most beautiful waters in the world making those tropical fish and stunning reefs easy to see.
-Let’s take a look at why it’s better to snorkel in The Bahamas!
+The coral reefs off Nassau Paradise Island are some of the longest on the planet.
+Not only that, we have some of the clearest and most beautiful waters in the world making those tropical fish and stunning reefs easy to see.
+No wonder snorkeling in Nassau Paradise Island is such an incredible experience!
+Let’s take a look five of the best places to snorkel in The Bahamas.

 1. Exumas Cays Land and Sea Park